realm/realm-MultiUserTasksTutorial/README.md

 ```

+Note: There is an existing `override func tableView(_ tableView: UITableView, numberOfRowsInSection section: Int)` from our Xcode template that you will need to delete.

 If you then build and run the app, you'll see your one task being displayed in the table.
 There's also some code in here to show completed items as a little lighter than uncompleted items, but we won't see that in action until later.

 ## 8. Add support for creating new tasks